 One of the most distinctive aircraft of WWII was the Heinkel He 111 bomber.
-Its distinctive shape, prominence in footage from the period, and participation in the Blitz meant it has since become a symbol of the Nazi war machine.
+Its distinctive shape, prominence in footage from the period, and participation in the Blitz meant it has since become a symbol of Germany’s war machine at the time.

-The famous glazed “greenhouse” nose on the He 111 has made it one of the best recognised German aircraft of the war, but earlier models has a more conventional nose.
+The famous glazed “greenhouse” nose on the He 111 has made it one of the best-recognized German aircraft of the war, but earlier models have a more conventional nose.

 The He 111 performed well, and could sustain large amounts of damage and still returning home.